jacksonrodri/vote_abroad/content/rls/md.md

   ~ Online voter registration and ballot request system does not require state identification

 *IMPORTANT: Due to COVID mail disruptions, MD has moved the deadline to request a ballot back to **OCTOBER 20th!**
 This is _7 to 10 days earlier_ than provided by MD law.
-Please make sure your ballot request is submitted by the new deadline
+Please make sure your ballot request is submitted by the new deadline.